pb4git/Ocean-of-code/README.md

 Ocean of Code is a multiplayer AI contest proposed on the Codingame platform from Friday the 20th of March to Monday the 20th of April 2020.
-It is based on the board game Captain Sonar and requires a delicate balancing act between being active and detectable with the submarine under your control while at the same time staying as stealthy as possible.
+It is based on the board game Captain Sonar and requires manoeuvring your submarine with a delicate balance of staying active while remaining stealthy.